Wednesday, 21 February 2018

 The most impressive buildings inside the fort are the magnificent havelis (mansions) that were largely the product of the Sikh period and the latter Mughal era (the mid 17th to early 19th centuries).
 One famous occupant of the havelis was Maharani Datar Kaur (died 1838), the wife of Maharaja Ranjit Singh of the Sikh Empire.

-One thing is clear that a large part of this huge structure is buried.
-The ground inside the fort is as much as 10 meters high from the surrounding area, almost as high as the walls of the fort.
-The watchman also confirmed many large chambers, which are now almost inaccessible.
-A proper excavation can reveal many hidden architectural treasures of this fort.
+One thing is clear: a large part of this huge structure is buried.
+The ground inside the fort is as much as 10 meters higher than the surrounding area, almost as high as the walls of the fort.
+The watchman also confirmed the presence of many large chambers, which are now almost inaccessible.
+A proper excavation could reveal many hidden architectural treasures within this fort.

-The archaeological department is doing a good job at the nearby Hiran Minar complex.
-But this fort so far I think have failed to draw an attention, which it badly needs and rightly deserves.
-After restoration, this palace, can be used as a hotel and venue for cultural events.
-Anyway, if proper attention is not given, within a few decades it will just be a heap of rubble.
+The Archaeology Department is doing a good job at the nearby Hiran Minar complex.
+But so far, this fort seems to have failed to attract the attention it badly needs and rightly deserves.
+After restoration, this palace could be used as a hotel or a venue for cultural events.
+In any case, if proper attention is not given, it will turn into a heap of rubble within a few decades.

 Tariq Amir